Request a CatalogContact Us

 I am drawn to the classical approach - what do you think of all the different homeschooling methods?

-DIANE, WASHINGTON: "I consider myself to be a Classical homeschooler of sorts.
-I think the term "Classical" can be broad in our homeschooling sphere, so let me narrow down some of what we do.
+“I consider myself to be a Classical homeschooler of sorts.
+I think the term ‘Classical’ can be broad in our homeschooling sphere, so let me narrow down some of what we do.
 I follow the trivium taught in most classical approaches, teaching according to developmental stages, CHC does this perfectly for our children.
-Dictation is also a part of the classical approach and I like the way CHC reminds me and helps me to use dictation in the Language of God series for the primary grades.
-The hands-on work throughout social studies and history helps make a dull subject "living" and more easily retained.
-In following Easy 1,2,3 in the primary grades and encouraging nature study, science becomes engaging and focused.
-I feel the Greek and Latin roots in the spellers are important, not so because it is a "classical" method, but more so because it helps understand language.
+Dictation is also a part of the classical approach and I like the way CHC reminds me and helps me to use dictation in the Language of God series for the primary grades....
+I feel the Greek and Latin roots in the spellers are important, not so because it is a ‘classical’ method, but more so because it helps understand language.
 We use the Little Latin Readers for read-aloud time.
 My children will study the words on their own one day, the next day read to me the story.
 One memory gem is read every morning for one week following the lesson plans.
 When certain behaviors pop up, I find myself remembering a memory gem and reciting it to my children to help with improvement of this behavior.
 In summary...
-CHC is the right Classical method for our family."
+CHC is the right Classical method for our family.” --Diane, WA

 Return to top